monsoonmaelstrom/book2/book2.md

 He nods.

 “For what it’s worth.
 I *am* sorry.
-Not about taking it or reading it.
+Not about taking it, or reading it.
 That was just smart.
 But I’m sorry about what Liam said to you,” I tell him, and I mean it.
 “I would have never asked him to tell you that, and I wouldn’t pick me in that scenario,” I add softly.

 “I imagine that’s part of why Liam will always choose you.”